whblondeau/art_mob/autumnal_woman.md

 There’s a drawing of him over there.
 No, not one of mine.
 Jirel drew it.
 I’ll tell you about her later.

-I remember her so well.
-I began the painting from life, but long after she’d gone I returned to it, trying to capture that one look.
-I was afraid that I’d forget it and never be able to finish it.
-I needn’t have worried; I’ll never forget it.
-I’m happy with this one, because that’s exactly how she looked.
-Exactly.

-Thaseraine was my friend.
-She worked in clay.
-I think she used a fair amount of magic, especially for the glazes; but she was far too wise to get herself into trouble with that.

-Yes, I was attracted to her—you only need look at the painting to see it, if you’ve got eyes, and I’m starting to think that you do—but we never were lovers, nor did we ever really think it might have been a good idea.
-We were good friends, and even more, we respected each other as artists.
-She and a young printmaker named Edroc were together.

-Everyone understood that.
-If you care about people at all, you learn well enough that there are some lovers that you should try to break apart if you can, and others for whom it would be a crime.
-Edroc was a good ten years younger, but that didn’t make any difference.
-Their spirits fitted together well.
-He was a beautiful man, and a good drinking companion, and best of all, a gifted and serious artist.
-I remember spending entire days with him in the studio, both of us so absorbed in what we were doing that we said not a word from morning to evening.

-There’s a drawing of him over there.
-No, not one of mine.
-Jirel drew it.
-I’ll tell you about her later.

 Carezma… now, Carezma, she was a metalsmith.
 A very good one.
 She was Old Torinese of the purest blood: slight, dark, paleskinned.
 The old families have faded, and many of them don’t like it.
 The old Hill holds are often empty and ruinous, the home of bats and weasels, or of people who speak a different tongue.
 Well, you know all of this, don’t you.
 But, even in their most downfallen state, no man can deny that the Old Torinese have greater powers of hearing and sight and working than most of the rest of us.
 And they know more about the Elder works than anybody else.

 She looked upon Edroc with favor and pleasure, Carezma did.
 And when she let him know, she was most shocked and insulted that he did not immediately abandon Thass.
 Carezma was accustomed to getting what she wanted by crooking a finger.
-But not from Edroc.
+But she didn't get it from Edroc.
 He treated her with courtesy and in as good part as he could manage, always seeking to bring her into our group of friends.
 We could all see that it was an unlikely thing.
 Carezma had a sullen, self-important sneer on her pretty face—you couldn’t always see it, but after you’d known her a while you could tell well enough that it was still there.

 A number of us tried to bring her in and make her welcome.
 Some drank with her, some talked of art, and learned what they could of metalsmithing—and she had much to teach, when she was willing.
 Some slept with her, but had little to say about it afterwards.
 I myself painted her a few times, and I’ve still got the best of those canvases around… no, later, in time.
 The story needs to come first.

 In the end, the whole situation became too uncomfortable.
 Carezma’s metalwork was brilliantly accomplished in technique, but she had little true artistic sensibility.
 When she drank, her sneer came out.
 We did not know enough about the Old Torinese families, I suppose.
 In the end, she took up with some of her own people, although she was still always sniffing around Edroc.

 Thass never took it ill, though I think she was worried a bit for Edroc’s sake.
-We—Thass and I—spoke a good deal in those days, for I was painting this portrait.
-Autumnal Woman.
-Afternoons, when the light was right.
+We—Thass and I—spoke a good deal in those days, for I was painting this portrait. _Autumnal Woman._ Afternoons, when the light was right.
 (That was the studio I shared with Jirel and Corzey: the place you see in the painting.)
 I was having a hard time with this canvas: it was like something was creeping into Thass’s face, something unsettling.

 When I turn my artist’s eye on a person, not much hides from it.
-And Thass was brooding, distant; I was having my own troubles with a woman, and I think I tended to mistrust the mood of the sittings.
+And Thass was brooding, distant; I was having my own troubles with a woman then, and I think I tended to mistrust the mood of the sittings.
 But after a time I told Thass that I was having too much trouble with the painting.
 It was coming along beautifully, but the face was looking feral.
 Violent.
 As if some spirit of destruction were hidden in her mind.
 I suspended the sittings for a while, and turned my hand to other things.
 I didn’t see Thass, or Edroc for that matter, for a long time, except casually out and about, to wave to in the streets.

 Then it changed.
 Changed suddenly, or so it seemed to all of us.
 It was Tammo, I recall,—he was a woodcarver, a friend of Edroc’s—who gave me the news: Thass, in a wild passion of jealousy, had clawed Edroc’s face, marring it.
 He, in turn, had gone away—“with Carezma, if you can believe it”, he said.